mariosplen/army_scheduler/README.md

 ## Context

-In my mandatory service one of my responsibilities was creating the daily schedule for the company.
+In my mandatory military service one of my responsibilities was creating the daily schedule for the Company.
 This was a repetitive and standardized task, and it was done manually using Excel, which was time-consuming and prone to human error.